Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Discussion

 With a realistic estimate of the residual GWB we can properly assess the individual source detection performance of each mission.

-\paragraph*{$\mu$Ares.} Despite being dominated by the MBHB GWB, the low-frequency sensitivity of $\mu$Ares allows for a more prolonged observation of the inspiral phase of MBHB.
-Unlike the other missions, the resolved systems of $\mu$Ares are not limited to binaries approaching the coalescence phase within the observation time: it succeeds also in the detection of systems that are up to a few hundred years distant from merger.
+\paragraph*{$\mu$Ares.} Despite being dominated by the MBHB GWB, the low-frequency sensitivity of $\mu$Ares allows for a more prolonged observation of the inspiral phase of MBHBs.
+Unlike the other missions, the resolved systems of $\mu$Ares are not limited to binaries approaching the coalescence phase within the observation time: it succeeds also in the detection of systems that are up to a few hundred years distant from the merger.
 These slowly orbiting MBHs are separated by distances on the order of $10^{-4}$pc and are found at very low redshift.
 Their observation can yield significant insights into the formation and evolution of binary systems of MBHs in the center of galaxies.
 The physics of MBH pairing is not yet fully understood, with multiple mechanisms that interplay, as stellar hardening, gas torque from a circumbinary disk or triple interactions \cite{Sesana_Khan_2015, Bortolas_2018, Roedig_2012, Bonetti_MBHB}.
 Detecting MBHBs during their early adiabatic inspiral - when the interaction with the environment can still leave distinctive signatures - could enhance our understanding of these processes \cite{Tang_2017, Spadaro_2025}.
 In addition, when embedded in gaseous environments, MBHBs at separation of $a/M\sim100$ are predicted to be fully coupled with gas, resulting in the production of a bright EM signal \cite{Mangiagli_2022,Franchini_2024}.
-This feature would make them ideal multi-messenger targets.
+This feature would make them ideal multimessenger targets.
 This detector is able to identify the merging systems earlier in their inspiral, from a few years to several months before the coalescence.
 This results in a longer observation of the signal, which could allow for a precise sky localization before the merger.
-The latter is strongly related to the probability of finding an EM counterpart for the GW signal: resulting in a multi-messenger candidate.
-The earlier we start to accurately identify the source position, the more we can continuously monitor it with instruments as the Vera Rubin Observatory or SKA, in order to search for a quasi-periodic EM signal that tracks the GW phase \cite{Zoltan_2017}.
-The detection of this signal is greatly promising for the most massive sources detected by $\mu$Ares, as they are found at at low redshift, leading to a brighter EM emission.
+The latter is strongly related to the probability of finding an EM counterpart for the GW signal: resulting in a multimessenger candidate.
+The earlier we start to accurately identify the source position, the more we can continuously monitor it with instruments, such as the Vera Rubin Observatory or SKA, in order to search for a quasi-periodic EM signal that tracks the GW phase \cite{Zoltan_2017}.
+The detection of this signal is greatly promising for the most massive sources detected by $\mu$Ares, as they are found at low redshift, leading to a brighter EM emission.